Find Affordable College Courses

 San Marcos, TX

-You’ll join some of the best and brightest minds around you if you attend Texas State University.
-The school came in at #3 on this year’s Best Zoology Bachelor’s Degree Schools in Texas list.
-Located in the city of San Marcos, Texas State is a public college with a fairly large student population.
+A rank of #3 on this year’s list means Texas State University is a great place for zoology students working on their bachelor’s degree.
+Located in the city of San Marcos, Texas State is a public college with a very large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $212.